-1. How do I search for my topic?
+2. How do I search for sources about my research topic?

 Example: Your research question is: Does religion in the African American community buffer against suicide?